Legal AI Isn’t a Product — It’s an Infrastructure Shift

 Each of these failures isn’t just about the AI being “wrong” — it’s about the human system failing to define the bounds of permissible cognition.

-The future isn’t more accurate AI.
-We need more scoping-aware AI.
+The future isn’t just more accurate AI.
+We need scoping-aware execution.

 That means: